Brunswick Health Centre

 - Defamatory comments about our team are not to be shared on any social media platform.
 Legal advice will be sought and the appropriate action taken against any patient who posts defamatory comments (you will be removed immediately from our practice list)

-- If you have other members of your family at the surgery, you will not be able to contact the surgery on their behalf, if this is not possible then they will have to register with another practice due to breakdown in communications.
+- If you have been found leaving defamatory comments on Social Media, you will be removed from our practice list and if you have other members of your family at the surgery, you will not be able to contact the surgery on their behalf, if this is not possible then they will have to register with another practice due to breakdown in communications.

 Patient complaints on social media